vsdip/vsdsram/README.md

 The Size of SRAM Specs is 32kbit/4k Bytes with 1.8v.

-To get insight of Design Specifications of mem4kBytesOr32kbits, check [this](/Documentation/mem4kBytesOr32kbitsSpec.pdf).
+To get insight of mem4kBytesOr32kbits design Specifications, check [this](/Documentation/mem4kBytesOr32kbitsSpec.pdf).

 ## Block Symbol and pins